Xbox Games Showcase: What to expect from the July event

 Microsoft finally announced the date for its upcoming Xbox Series X first-party game showcase.
-The event will broadcast July 23 at 9 a.m.
-Pacific.
+The event will broadcast at 9 a.m.
+Pacific on July 23.
 This is the first opportunity for the Xbox Game Studios teams to show off their next-generation projects.
 Developer 343 Industries has already confirmed that it will show up with Halo: Infinite, but what else does Xbox boss Phil Spencer have to win you over?
 Let’s try to figure it out.

 First, let’s put the Xbox showcase into context.
 This is part of the monthly Xbox 20/20 events, which started back in May with Microsoft’s smaller third-party-focused Inside Xbox.
 (Xbox ended up skipping June because it pushed its Xbox Series S/Lockhart reveal to August).
 But it is all part of what Microsoft would have originally debuted at E3 (the Electronic Entertainment Expo) before organizers canceled that trade show.